 For example, if you stake €1,000 and trade makes you €200 - you'd pay a 5% commission of €10.
 There is, of course, no copy trading commission applicable on losing positions.
 Withdrawals are charged at €10 per transaction and the minimum cashout amount is €50.
 Finally, NAGA is authorized and regulated by CySEC

 74.39% of retail investors lose money trading CFDs at this site

 FXTM is primarily an online trading platform that specializes in forex and CFDs.
 Regarding the latter, this includes stocks, indices, commodities, and more.
 If, however, you're looking for a top-rated platform that also offers social trading features, FXTM has you covered.

-Much like the other social trading platforms we have reviewed thus far, FXTM allows you to select a trader based on your financial goals.
-For example, if you’re looking to trade currencies in a completely passive nature, FXTM allows you to filter your search by the asset class – in this case, that’s forex.
+Much like the other social platforms we have included in this social trading review thus far, FXTM allows you to select a trader based on your financial goals, according to your projected investment decisions.
+For example, if you're looking to trade currencies in a completely passive nature, FXTM allows you to filter your search by the asset class - in this case, that's forex.

 There is no guarantee you will make money with this provider

 Although eToro is the industry leader in this space by some distance, there might come a time when you come across a social trading platform that we haven't discussed today.

 If this is the case, you'll want to ensure that the platform is right for your trading goals before you open an account.